jgrodziski/metav/README.md

 # Rationale

-**At every moment we should be able to link a SCM hash to a software's binary artefact and also the inverse: link a binary artefact to a point in the SCM tree.**
+* **SCM reference (hash) -> Artefact.
+Artefact -> SCM reference (Hash).** We should be able to link a SCM hash to a software's binary artefact and the inverse: link a binary artefact to a reference in the SCM tree.

-__The idea is to drive the version from git instead of the other way around and to accomodate a Monorepo style organization.__
+* **Version is derived from git state instead of the other way around and accomodate a Monorepo style organization.**
+* **Determinism of the artifact construction from the source code SCM state**

 ## Release semantic